 Add to the 2nd paragraph as follows:

 The generator capacity to support the operational and domestic loads of a standard lighthouse is in the range of 10 to 30 kW.
 Diesel generators of this size are expected to consume around 0.4 litres/kWh.
+However, smaller generators in the range of 2 to 5kW, combined with batteries and inverter-charger systems are now available to meet this variable load demands.

 Page 145 - 7.3.3 Internal Combustion Engine/Generators – Fuel cell